Software/Datasets

 License: Apache 2.0

-Paper: A 5-Point Minimal Solver for Event Camera Relative Motion Estimation, L Gao and H Su and D Gehrig and M Cannici and D Scaramuzza and L Kneip, ICCV'23 (link)
+Paper: A 5-Point Minimal Solver for Event Camera Relative Motion Estimation, L Gao, H Su, D Gehrig, M Cannici, D Scaramuzza, and L Kneip, ICCV'23 (link, video)

 Brief: Exact parametrization of line-generated event cluster under constant linear velocity.
 Minimal 5-event solver.